CumulusNetworks/docs/content/cumulus-netq-46/More-Documents/NetQ-CLI-Reference-Manual/show.md

 - The associated VRF, VLANs, PVID, MTU, and LLDP peer
 - When the last change occurred for any of these items
 - The total number of interfaces on a given device
+- The module, vendor, part number, and performance info. for physical interfaces

 ### Syntax